-Thei Higher Education Policy Institute's (HEPI) recent report, The Future of the Campus University: 10 Trends That Will Change Higher Education, has highlighted how AI is set to transform universities, shifting them from content delivery towards curating programmes that nurture professional, vocational and personal growth.
+The Higher Education Policy Institute's (HEPI) recent report, The Future of the Campus University: 10 Trends That Will Change Higher Education, outlines how AI will reshape universities, moving them from content delivery to curating programmes that foster professional, vocational and personal growth.

 Event Details